-Opening Night: October 27, 2005
+- October 27, 2005

 Neil Simon’s classic comedy offers a hilarious tale of ordinary men who are extraordinarily irreconcilable.
 Oscar Madison, the carefree slob and Felix Unger, the neurotic neat freak battle as middle-aged roommates.
 When Felix’s wife kicks him out, his recently divorced best friend, Oscar, opens his home to take him in.
 Reality sets in when Felix’s "Mary Poppins" lifestyle destroys the laid-back vibe of Oscar’s ultimate bachelor pad.
 This story of a friendship that defies all odds won several Tony Awards.

-NEW YORK TIMES REVIEW:
+NEW YORK TIMES REVIEW OF The Odd Couple